-UNCOLLEGE GRAPHIC DESIGN AND MARKETING INTERNSHIP
+UNCOLLEGE GRAPHIC DESIGN & MARKETING INTERNSHIP

 As a graphic design and marketing intern at Uncollege, I worked closely with the marketing and admissions teams to developed a wide range of visual materials, ranging from Facebook ad campaigns and social media graphics to student handbooks.

 Gap Year Research Infographic

 Part of my interview process for the internship was creating an infographic that included research about gap years for the Uncollege Gap Year Research Page.
 I had a week during my school year to complete the assignment.
 This was the end result:

 DIGITAL MARKETING AnD BrANDING

 Social Media Profile Photo & Banner